-- The discount rate has not changed it is 6.00%. - The mortality table has been updated from the RP-2000 Mortality Table projected to 2017 for males and females to the RP-2014 Mortality Table projected generationally with scale MP-2016 for males and females - The expected long-term medical trend has been updated to 4.50% - Based on recent research by the Society of Actuaries, the assumption for morbidity or age-related costs of medical care has been updated.
+- The discount rate has changed to 5.69% from 6%. - The mortality table has been updated from the RP-2000 Mortality Table projected to 2017 for males and females to the RP-2014 Mortality Table projected generationally with scale MP-2016 for males and females - The expected long-term medical trend has been updated to 4.50% - Based on recent research by the Society of Actuaries, the assumption for morbidity or age-related costs of medical care has been updated.